Strain-Dependent Wetting of Graphene: Methods

 Throughout this work, we use the same MLP model as Ref.~\citenum{Advincula2025/arXiv.2508.13034}.
 This MLP was developed using the MACE architecture\cite{Batatia2022/mace, Batatia2025/10.1038/s42256-024-00956-x, Kovacs2023/10.1063/5.0155322} with 128 invariant channels ($L=0$), two layers, and a $\SI{6}{\angstrom}$ cutoff distance per layer.
 The model thus captures semi-local interactions through an effective receptive field of $\SI{12}{\angstrom}$.

-To accurately represent the potential energy surface, the MLP was trained using energies and atomic forces obtained from DFT calculations using the CP2K/Quickstep code.\cite{Kuhne2020/10.1063/5.0007045} We specifically used the revPBE functional\cite{Perdew1996/10.1103/PhysRevLett.77.3865} with D3 dispersion correction\cite{Grimme2010/10.1063/1.3382344}, due to its robust performance in reproducing the structure and dynamics of liquid water\cite{Gillan2016/10.1063/1.4944633,Marsalek2017/10.1021/acs.jpclett.7b00391,Morawietz2016/10.1073/pnas.1602375113}, while also effectively capturing protonic defects and the interaction energies between water and graphene\cite{Brandenburg2019/10.1063/1.5121370}.
+To accurately represent the potential energy surface, the MLP was trained using energies and atomic forces obtained from DFT calculations using the CP2K/Quickstep code.\cite{Kuhne2020/10.1063/5.0007045} We specifically used the revPBE functional\cite{Perdew1996/10.1103/PhysRevLett.77.3865} with D3 dispersion correction with zero damping\cite{Grimme2010/10.1063/1.3382344}, due to its robust performance in reproducing the structure and dynamics of liquid water\cite{Gillan2016/10.1063/1.4944633,Marsalek2017/10.1021/acs.jpclett.7b00391,Morawietz2016/10.1073/pnas.1602375113}, while also effectively capturing protonic defects and the interaction energies between water and graphene\cite{Brandenburg2019/10.1063/1.5121370}.

-Training data included a wide variety of configurations representing different carbon-water environments, such as: bulk and implicitly confined water; free-standing graphene sheets, and AA and AB stacked graphene sheets of varying distance; carbon nanotubes (CNTs); water on graphene; and water confined between graphene sheets or within CNTs.
+Training data included a wide variety of configurations representing different carbon-water environments, such as: bulk and implicitly confined water; free-standing graphene sheets, and AA and AB stacked graphene sheets of varying distance; water on graphene; and water confined between graphene sheets or within carbon nanotubes.
 In total, the training set comprised 5,845 structures, yielding root-mean-square errors of $\SI{0.9}{\milli\electronvolt/\atom}$ for energies and $\SI{26.3}{\milli\electronvolt/\angstrom}$ for forces.

 The MLP was extensively benchmarked against unseen test data, and shown to reproduce an accurate description of water across a wide range of temperatures, demonstrating its transferability and accuracy for the thermodynamic landscape of bulk liquid water.
 It was also shown to be able to predict the bending rigidity of graphene, which is critical for studying graphene rippling dynamics.